zeubs/COVIDVaccinePatientSlips/README.md

 -> right click on the downloaded QR tool and select 'open with' then chose Chrome -> press the 'Choose file' button and navigate and select the downloaded csv file from Accubook -> this will generate the QR codes -> set printer to landscape -> print

+# IG and Security

+No data is transferred anywhere when using this tool, all the process is done in your web browser.
+The tool uses some open source libraries to work.
+Using the tool is entirely at your own risk.